-The company’s Board of Directors did not take any action that might infringe or limit shareholders’ right must to published all the information on its website prior to the annual general meeting of the shareholders for the year 2017.
+The Company’s Board of Directors did not take any action that might infringe or limit shareholders’ right must to published all the information on its website prior to the annual general meeting of the shareholders 2020.
 The company did not distribute additional document containing significant information during the meeting, or add or change meeting agenda or amend significant information without prior notice.

 1.4 Providing convenience in shareholders’ right exercising